gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 <div style="text-align: justify">

-About 6 months ago, we released a PC production at [Revision 2025](https://www.pouet.net/party.php?which=1550&when=2025).
+About 6 months ago, we presented a PC demo production at [Revision 2025](https://www.pouet.net/party.php?which=1550&when=2025).
 If you haven't seen it yet, go watch it [here](https://www.youtube.com/watch?v=W7Om9rf0qKc). :slightly_smiling_face:

 <div style="text-align: center;">